cmu-pasta/DateSAT/docs/baseline.md

 ### DateVar + Period

 **Optimizations:**
-- **Days-only fast path**: If period has only days (years=0, months=0), skip month normalization and EOM clamp, directly add days
+- **Days-only fast path**: If period has only days (years=0, months=0), skip month normalization and end-of-month clamping and apply the iterative day carry immediately.
-- **Within-month fast path**: When adding days, if the result stays within the same month, avoid ordinal conversion and use simple addition

 **Full Path (when months/years are present):**